Today I learned about foreign keys in GORM.

 Foreign Key Constraints#

-We can also configure foreign key constraints using constraint with OnUpdate and OnDelete, for example:
+We can also configure foreign key constraints using constraint for OnUpdate and OnDelete, for example:

 type User struct {